Georges Braque and his paintings

 Early in his life, Georges Braque wanted to focus on painting, so moved from the smaller town he was born in, to Paris.
 This not only allowed him to be around more painters of the period, it also allowed him to see what was out there, and what styles were prominent during his time.
 Prior to painting at the Academy of Humbert, he apprenticed for a short period of time with a house decorator.

-Early on in his art career, much of the style which he focused on was that of impressionism, the 19th-century art movement that originated with a group of Paris-based artists, main Impressionists and post-impressionists include Cezanne, Monet, and Van Gogh.
+Early on in his art career, much of the style which Georges Braque focused on was the 19th-century art movement that originated with a group of Paris-based artists, mainly Impressionist Claude Monet, post-impressionists Paul Cezanne, Vincent van Gogh, and Neo-impressionist Georges Seurat.
 A distinctive feature of his works during that period was not only a unique decorative beauty but also much more vivid than that of other artists, constructiveness of the composition.
 Unlike other fauvist painters, Braque paid attention not only to the position of the color elements on the plane of the picture but also to building space.
 Even at that time, he was inspired by Cezanne more, than by Van Gogh.

 Shortly after 1905, he made the transition over to fauvism, and followed many of the color schemes, and design aspects which were more prominent in this form of art.
 During this time he was in a series of exhibitions, and was around artists like Henri Matisse and Andre Derain.
 Loose form structures, along with bold color schemes to convey the deep emotions of the artist and his subject, were prominent in his work, and in the fauvism style in general.